-That picture perfect front yard doesn’t happen on it’s own.
+That picture-perfect front yard doesn’t happen on its own.
 Whether you cut the grass yourself or hire a service to do it, lawn maintenance is a must in New Orleans, especially during the summer months when cutting grass weekly is a must because it grows so quickly.
-You’ll need to budget for either a weekly lawn service (have I mentioned lately how much I love my lawn guy?) or for the purchase of a lawn mower, edger or weed eater and gas and oil for the equipment.
-If you decide to garden, there are the expenses of flowers, fertilizer, mulch and gardening tools that can quickly add up to a big dent in the wallet.
+You’ll need to budget for either a weekly lawn service (have I mentioned lately how much I love my lawn guy?) or for the purchase of a lawnmower, edger, weed eater, and gas and oil for the equipment.
+If you decide to garden, there are the expenses of flowers, fertilizer, mulch, and gardening tools that can quickly add up to a big dent in the wallet.

 Mechanical maintenance is another necessity.
 Having your air conditioner and heater cleaned and serviced at least once a year (twice is preferable) may not be high on your list of things to spend money on, but can keep them in good working order and prevent breakdowns just when you need them the most.
 Being forced to call for A/C service in the middle of a hot summer afternoon means that you may spend more than you need to in order to keep your cool.

-Almost without fail, new home owners want to make some improvements to their house.
+Almost without fail, new homeowners want to make some improvements to their houses.
 Whether it’s a new paint color or front door or something major like a kitchen or bathroom overhaul, home improvements can be expensive.
 Besides creating a budget before starting a project, remember to check with your city or parish for any permits needed before starting work on your house.